Bulk Soybean Shipping

 3. United States:

-• The USA is a significant player in the Soybean Meal (SBM) export market, with numerous processing plants across the country, especially in the Midwest.
+• The United States is a significant participant in the Soybean Meal (SBM) export market, with crushing plants located across soybean-producing states.
+U.S. exports serve feed markets in the Americas, Asia, and other regions depending on pricing, logistics, and supply availability.

 4. Paraguay: